Podcast Production Time Calculator

 Interpreting Your Results

 When you click the button to estimate time, the calculator returns a total number of hours.
-You can interpret this result in a few useful ways:
+You can interpret this result in several useful ways.
+First, you can read it as a weekly time budget.
+If your result is 8 hours and you usually have about 2 hours per day available for your show, then one episode will probably occupy about four focused work sessions.

 Worked Example: Moderate Interview Episode